bwolmarans/kitty/README.md

 **Integrity** and **provenance** of container images deployed to a Kubernetes cluster can be ensured via digital signatures.

-**Integrity** means the image has not changed since it was in a known good state, and has not been altered or corrupted.

-What is **Provenance**?
-Provenance is a collection of verifiable data about an image.
-Provenance  includes details such as the digests of the built images, the repository the code came from, and arguments used to deploy it.

-To achieve this, we sign container images after building, and we must verify  the image signatures before deployment
+## Step 1 of the Challenge

-## First, take a look in this Repo at my [Github Actions](https://github.com/bwolmarans/kitty/actions/workflows/main.yml) where I [build my image,push it to ECR, use cosign to Sign it](https://github.com/bwolmarans/kitty/blob/main/.github/workflows/main.yml)
+Please take a look in this Repo at my [Github Actions](https://github.com/bwolmarans/kitty/actions/workflows/main.yml) where I [build my image,push it to ECR, use cosign to Sign it](https://github.com/bwolmarans/kitty/blob/main/.github/workflows/main.yml)

 ![image](https://user-images.githubusercontent.com/4404271/151818873-7efe2add-930c-4532-8089-82824229af26.png)